sachiniyer/ip-monitor/README.md

 ## Installation
 `kpackagetool5 -t Plasma/Applet --install package`
-It can sometimes take a little time to load so be patient.
+It can sometimes take a little time to load so be patient

 ## Customization
 You can configure the following: